skorupcia/ShellSort_Experiment/README.md

-# ShellSort_Experiment
-School project to test Shell sort in variety of sequences
+# School project to test Shell sort in variety of sequences